filippoferraris/tasmart_api/README.md

 ## Usage

-To run the script, execute the following command:
+To run the script, execute the following command
+(I'm showing here python3 command assuming to run the script from an EC2 Amazon Linux 2003.
+Substitute with "python" instead if needed)

 ```shell
 python3 imi_api.py